HyperplaneOrg/irssi-scripts/README.md

               ]
   }
 ```
-  This usually placed in ~/.irssi/scripts/ directory
+  This is usually placed in ~/.irssi/scripts/ directory